-There are two Bezelels mentioned in the Bible.
-One is among those who divorced their foreign wives (Ezra 10:30), the other Bezalel is the artist who was chosen (actually: called by name) by God to create much of the tabernacle.
-He is teamed up with Oholiab (Exodus 31:2, 6).
+- The other Bezalel is the artist who was chosen (actually: called by name) by God to create much of the tabernacle.
+He is teamed up with Oholiab (Exodus 31:2, 31:6).

-This way the whole name may mean any combination of the above, but favored is In The Shadow Of God, which is then explained to mean In The Protection Of God.
-This explanation coincides marvelously with the name of Bezalel's colleague Oholiab, whose name has a secondary meaning of Father's Shine.
+This way the whole name may mean any combination of the above, but favored is In The Shadow Of God.
+This term is subsequently explained to mean In The Protection Of God, but that's a rather curious take since in the Bible only the light of God protects and darkness signifies an absence (or receptivity) of light.
+Still, Bezalel's darkness coincides marvelously with the name of Bezalel's colleague Oholiab, whose name has a secondary meaning of Father's Shine.

 The fun, however, continues:

-The fragment (basal) means to strip off and yields the identical derivation onion!
-Hence the name Bezalel also means Onion Of God.
-Another name derived from the verb basal is Bazluth.
+The fragment בצל (basal) means to strip off and yields the identical derivation onion!
+Hence the name Bezalel also means God's Onion:

-BDB Theological Dictionary, NOBS Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all render the name Bezalel: In The Shadow (Protection) of El / God.
+For a meaning of the name Bezalel, BDB Theological Dictionary, NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names all read In The Shadow (Protection) of El / God.